 Preparing your residency application requires time and there are deadlines and instructions specific to the medical specialty you choose.
-At times the process can be daunting, however, there are advisors, information and resources available to assist you throughout.
+At times the process can be daunting, however, the Student Affairs House Deans and additional resources are available to assist you throughout this process.

 Advising – Specialty Advisor

-Obtain a Specialty Advisor who can help review your CV, personal statement, and assist the Associate Dean for Student Affairs and the Office of Student Affairs staff, as well as your Societies mentor, in helping you through the residency application process.
+Obtain a Specialty Advisor who can help review your CV, personal statement, and assist the Student Affairs House Deans and the Office of Student Affairs staff, as well as your Societies mentor, in helping you through the residency application process.

 ERAS – Electronic Residency Application Service

 The Electronic Residency Application Service (ERAS) is an AAMC service that transmits residency applications, letters of recommendation, Medical Student Performance Evaluations (MSPEs), transcripts, and other supporting credentials from medical schools to residency program directors via the internet.
 The application requires information about you that is typical to any application process, but in addition, there are specific documents and associated instructions like the instructions for submitting letters of recommendation, for example, that are unique to this process.

 There are two major sections in MyERAS.
 These pages include brief descriptions of the key information required in each section, but students are strongly encouraged to review the MyERAS User Guide for more detailed instructions:

 Your first step in completing your residency application is to register for MyERAS.
 In order to do so, you must obtain an ERAS token from the Student Affairs Office, which they will distribute in September of your Clerkship Year.

 Each year, the AAMC publishes a timeline of important dates, such as when the application season opens, when schools begin generating/distributing ERAS tokens to applicants, and when the MSPEs are released to the residency programs.
 Find the ERAS Timeline for Residency Applicants here.